 Hormone imbalances.
 All women experience hormonal fluctuations.
 These do not require treatment.
 However, if hormone imbalances are so severe they begin to interfere with normal life or your menstrual cycle, your OB/GYN can talk to you about conventional and alternative treatments.

 Endometriosis.
 This condition is caused when the uterine lining, which is shed during your period, grows outside the uterus.
 It can cause severe cramping and discomfort, heavy bleeding, and infertility.

 Polycystic ovary syndrome.
-This is fairly common and occurs when benign cysts form in the ovaries, which interferes with the menstrual cycle.
+Often referred to as PCOS, this is fairly common and occurs when benign cysts form in the ovaries, which interferes with the menstrual cycle.

 How will my OB/GYN treat my irregular period?

 Your OB/GYN will discuss your options with you.
 These may include dietary and lifestyle changes, oral contraceptives, or surgery, depending on the nature of the irregularities.
 If the irregularity isn’t a medical issue, or causing you discomfort, you may not require treatment at all!